Cloud-based EHR:

 Preliminary analysis

 Studying the specifics of a current system helps plan the transition and bridge any existing gaps in data formatting or storage beforehand.
 For instance, a legacy on-premises EHR can contain a specific patient record with “seafood allergy” entered in plain text.
-This “seafood allergy” record should be translated and codified according to ICD-10.
+This “seafood allergy” record in the patient chart should be translated and codified according to ICD-10.
 At the same time, the plain-text record should be automatically deleted to avoid duplicating the information.
-Otherwise, the new EHR won’t be able to trigger respective patient safety alerts, for example in case of drug allergies.
+Otherwise, the new EHR won’t be able to trigger respective patient safety alerts, for example in case of allergies.

 2